jorgeUnas/A-B-Test-for-E-commerce-Sales/README.md

 <p align="center" >
-Figure 1.
-Landing pages for the control group and the treatment group.
+<strong>Figure 1.</strong> Landing pages for the control group and the treatment group.
  </p>